erockenmeyer/react-portfolio/README.md

 - [Questions](README.md#questions)

 ## Description
-A new version of my portfolio using react.
+A new version of my portfolio using react to create a single-page app.
+It displays the projects I am most proud of, my contact information, and contains my resume.

 ## Installation
 N/A